-Please note: Coverage for dental and vision benefits is available only through network providers.
-These providers may be different than the network providers for Original Medicare services.
+Please note: Network providers for these dental and vision benefits may be different than the network providers for Original Medicare services.
+If you use out-of-network providers, the "Out of Network" section of the benefit will replace the "In Network" benefit shown, and you will be responsible for costs above the plan approved amount (also known as covered charges).
 To find an in-network dental or vision provider, use our online directory at MedMutual.com/MAplaninfo or call Customer Care at the number on the back of this booklet.